Cray-HPE/docs-csm/operations/iuf/IUF.md

 Site variables, typically specified in a `site_vars.yaml` file, allow the administrator to override values provided by recipe variables, including global default entries and product-specific entries.
 HPE does not provide a `site_vars.yaml` file as it is strictly for site use cases.
+See the text at the top of the HPE-provided `product_vars.yaml` file for details on which override values can be specified in `site_vars.yaml`.

 If both files are used and specific variables are defined in both files, the values specified in the site variables file takes precedence.